KarlJorgensen/virgin-media-hub3/HACKING.md

   requests.
 Alternatively, use tcpdump and/or wireshark to capture and analyze the traffic.

+This repository makes use of a couple of git hooks.
+These are not mandatory, but they help keep things tidy.
+To get your environment set up right please invoke

+  ./prep-for-development.sh

+when you have done the git clone.

 Interesting other stuff:

 - https://community.virginmedia.com/t5/Networking-and-WiFi/bd-p/Wireless : Virgin Media community